 However, PIP coverage by law only covers 80% of medical bills and 60% of lost wages.
 Also, PIP coverage is subject to a deductible, which means the car crash victim can be personally responsible for the first portion of their medical bills.

 Likewise, there are some exceptions to Florida’s no-fault insurance requirement.
 The first exception implies that if a person suffers permanent injury as a result of a car accident, the driver is not subject to the no-fault limitations and may be able to file a claim for medical bills, lost wages, intangible damages, and even pain and suffering as a result of the accident.
-Another occasion to an exception would be if the injuries involved total more than the PIP coverage ($10,000), in this instance a claim can be filed to recover the medical bills not covered by the PIP insurance.
+Another occasion for an exception would be if the injuries involved total more than the PIP coverage ($10,000), in this instance, a claim can be filed to recover the medical bills not covered by the PIP insurance.

 Bearing in mind these reasons, one can see that filing a claim after a car accident can be somewhat complicated.
 The assistance of a car accident lawyer can alleviate this stress and streamline the process.